-2. Goals Conversion Rate: Displays how many visitors have reached, at the least, on of the setup goals with the help of the Google Analytics service.
+2. Goals Conversion Rate: Displays how many visitors have reached, at the least, one of the setup goals with the help of the Google Analytics service.

-3. Type of Users (user defined): This is a variable which helps in defining the specific types of users who have completed a specific action or a goal on the website.
+3. Type of Users (user-defined): This is a variable that helps in defining the specific types of users who have completed a specific action or a goal on the website.

-4. Bounce Rate & Time on Site: These are 2 most useful Key Performance Indicators which indicate whether your website was successful in providing the visitors with what they we looking for or if they have left your site immediately after entering into it.
-This metrics could be found in Google Analytics inside the Visitors section.
+4. Bounce Rate & Time on Site: These are the 2 most useful Key Performance Indicators which indicate whether your website was successful in providing the visitors with what they are looking for or if they have left your site immediately after entering it.
+These metrics could be found in Google Analytics inside the Visitors section.
 It is also very useful to focus on various channels/sources of traffic helping you to evaluate all the factors.

-5. Type of Sources: This is a complex report which segments the traffic on the basis of specific sources and various mediums such as Referral sites, Search Engines, Direct, E-mail or some campaigns.
-The focus is not only on the amount of visitors but also on the quality of the traffic.
+5. Type of Sources: This is a complex report which segments the traffic on the basis of specific sources and various mediums such as Referral sites, Search Engines, Direct, E-mail, or some campaigns.
+The focus is not only on the number of visitors but also on the quality of the traffic.

 2. Traffic generated by specific terms: This segmentation helps in evaluating the long or short tail keyword strategy.
 Commonly, the keywords traffic report from Google Analytics returns the result with too many combinations.
-These filters helps in breaking down the list of keywords and only focus on those which contain specific terms or you could also check 2-3 words phrases or for those terms, which satisfy a specific rule.
-The regular expressions which is given in advanced filter will help in generating such a report.
+These filters help in breaking down the list of keywords and only focus on those which contain specific terms or you could also check 2-3 word phrases or for those terms, which satisfy a specific rule.
+The regular expressions which are given in the advanced filter will help in generating such a report.

 3. Bounce rate per keyword: This could be easily found on the table displaying the keywords traffic report.
-Focus on the “bounce rate” column, which displays the average of the bounce rate per keyword.
+Focus on the “bounce rate” column, which displays the average bounce rate per keyword.

 4. Keyword Ranking: Check out how much traffic you are getting from each keyword ranking at the top and see if you need to make some changes to your SEO strategy by concentrating on more popular or those terms which are targeted by visitors.

 2. Media Consumption: This KPI keeps a check on how the content is consumed by the users on the website.
-It also focusses on how many of them have read the posts, listened to podcasts, watched videos and many other indicators.
+It also focuses on how many of them have read the posts, listened to podcasts, watched videos, and many other indicators.
 This report is given in the content section.
-It also requires you to setup some special tracking mechanisms in case of videos or interactive flash animations.
+It also requires you to set up some special tracking mechanisms in case of videos or interactive flash animations.

-1. Cost per Transaction: This metric is useful in measuring the cost of promotion per transaction for some specific campaigns such as banners, adwords newsletters and others.
+1. Cost per Transaction: This metric is useful in measuring the cost of promotion per transaction for some specific campaigns such as banners, Ads newsletters, and others.
 It measures the amount of money to be spent on each campaign to generate a single transaction.
-This is a very important metric when you want to determine your advertising budget and it proves to be very useful in the decision making process.
+This is a very important metric when you want to determine your advertising budget and it proves to be very useful in the decision-making process.

 2. Bounce rate distribution per Country: This info is found on the map overlay table and it displays the distribution of bounce rate on the basis of country/territory.

-These are the basic Key Perfomance Indicators which are extremely useful for measuring the success and also comparing various data.
+These are the basic Key Performance Indicators that are extremely useful for measuring success and also comparing various data.
 A serious internet marketer will never make a move without working on these metrics before designing an online marketing campaign.

 So, which is your set of Key Performance Indicators?
 Do let us know.